top of page

 02. Choose your business structure and register your business

-Select a legal structure for your food business, such as a sole proprietorship, partnership, limited liability company (LLC) or corporation.
-Consult an attorney or accountant to determine the most suitable structure based on your circumstances if you’re not sure.
+Select a legal structure for your food business, such as a sole proprietorship, partnership, limited liability company (LLC) or corporationFor example, learn how to start an LLC in New York or how to start an LLC in Massachusetts Consult an attorney or accountant to determine the most suitable structure based on your circumstances if you’re not sure.
 Don’t forget to register your business name and obtain the necessary permits and licenses to operate legally.
 If you haven’t thought about how to name a business, you can try out Wix’s free business name generator to come up with a catchy and memorable option.

 how to register a food business